Education BA (Hons) (with Foundation Year)UCAS Code: XX32|Duration: 4 years|Full Time|Hope Park|UCAS Campus Code: L46

 You will examine the role of power in educational contexts drawing upon the work of key theorists Pierre Bourdieu and Michel Foucault.
 Linking theory to practice you explore how power plays out in educational practices.
 You will assess whether it is possible for educators to help develop a more equitable society in the UK and overseas.

 You will broaden your understanding of psychology by exploring social psychology.
-This includes understanding our membership of social groups, the impact that membership can have on our behaviour, how we perceive other people, the nature of prejudice, conflict, and numerous other social issues, events, and influences that relate to education.
+This includes understanding our membership of social groups, the impact that membership can have on our behaviour, how we perceive other people, as well as the impact that social processes such as prejudice, conflict, gender identity and others can have on education.

 You will engage in an in-depth analysis of particular philosophers and draw out the implications of their ideas for current educational theory, policy, and practice.
 In previous years, for example, students have studied the work of Martin Buber and Hannah Arendt.